Spring cleaning will be upon us in Des Moines before you know it.

 Double-hung windows are some of the most commonly used windows, with two sashes, one of which opens upwards and one of which opens downwards.
 It is made up by a number of moving parts.
 There are the sashes, balance system, tilt latches, and locks.
 The good news about double hung windows is that they can be cleaned completely from inside, by tilting each sash at a time — first the lower, and then the upper — at a 90 degree angle toward you and wiping it down.
 The jambs should also be dusted and cleaned.

 Garden windows are angular convex windows that are often used as a place for potted plants or an indoor garden.
 If you use them as such, occasionally you will need to clean up bits of soil and fallen leaves.
 Clean all of the glass (garden windows are trapezoidal in shape, with five panes of glass), with warm soapy water.
 With any window maintenance, you should always ensure that the sealing caulk doesn’t have any cracks, particularly in tight corners, but as there are so many corners to garden windows, this is a priority.

 Picture windows are fixed windows that offer all the views of other windows in your home without ventilation.
 These windows require the least amount of care.
 Simply wiping down the glass a few times a year will suffice.
 However, if they have wood frames, make sure that the window cleaner you use is also wood friendly.

-While occasional maintenance is necessary to ensure that your window lasts for as long as possible, the best way to promise a long life for your window by investing in a high quality investment window.
-These windows are low-maintenance and long-lasting, offering high energy performance, insulation, and aesthetic to your home for decades.
-At Zen Windows Des Moines, that’s what we offer with our Lotus vinyl windows, Karma and Nirvana windows.
+While occasional maintenance is necessary to ensure that your window lasts for as long as possible, the best way to promise a long life for your window by investing in a high quality replacement window.
+These windows are low-maintenance and long-lasting, offering high energy performance, insulation, and will improve the aesthetics of your home.
+At Zen Windows Des Moines, that’s what we offer with our Lotus, Nirvana, and Karma windows.
 Contact us today for more information or a free quote.